-If the cancer has spread to involve the lymph nodes, these may be surgically removed and/or treated with radiotherapy.
+If cancer has spread to involve the lymph nodes, these may be surgically removed or treated with radiotherapy.
 In some cases, systemic chemotherapy may also be administered.

 Distant metastatic disease

-Distant disease is very serious and has a very poor prognosis.
-Treatment of metastatic disease is aimed at improving quality of life.
-In some cases radiotherapy and/or systemic chemotherapy may be administered for treatment.
-Positive response to PD-1 blockade has been reported using pembrolizumab for advanced merkel cell carcinoma.
+Any distant metastatic Merkel cell carcinoma is very serious and has a very poor prognosis.
+Treatment of the metastatic disease is aimed at improving quality of life.
+In some cases, radiotherapy and/or systemic chemotherapy may be administered for treatment.

 Consensus treatment guidelines are published by the National Comprehensive Cancer Network.